Robert R. Caldwell

 Want to trace his physics genealogy?
 Click here to follow the path through Allen, Hawking, Sciama, and Dirac.
 His Erdos number is 4, and his Bacon number is 3, for a total Bacon-Erdos number of 7.

-He is a Fellow of the American Physical Society and of the American Association for the Advancement of Science
+He is a Fellow of the American Association for the Advancement of Science, the American Physical Society, and the International Society on General Relativity and Gravitation.

 For recent publications, click here.